-Biota intends to apply to the Supreme Court of Victoria, Australia at a first court hearing (the "first court hearing") for (1) an order that meetings for each applicable class of Biota stockholders be convened and (2) an approval of the distribution of the explanatory memorandum about the Transaction to Biota stockholders.
-Biota must give ASIC at least 14 days' notice before the first court hearing and must allow ASIC a reasonable opportunity to review the explanatory memorandum and to make submissions to the court with respect to it.
+On August 9, 2012, Biota will apply to the Supreme Court of Victoria, Australia at a first court hearing (the "first court hearing") for (1) an order that a meeting of holders of issued ordinary shares of Biota be convened and (2) an approval of the distribution of the explanatory memorandum about the Transaction to Biota stockholders.
+Pursuant to the requirements of the Corporations Act, Biota has provided ASIC at least 14 days' notice before the first court hearing and is allowing ASIC a reasonable opportunity to review the explanatory memorandum and to make submissions to the court with respect to it.
 Biota also intends to apply to ASIC for ASIC to provide to the court a written statement that it has no objection to the Transaction.
 Provided that ASIC is satisfied with the terms of the Transaction documents (including the Transaction Agreement) and the explanatory memorandum to be provided to Biota stockholders, Biota expects that ASIC will provide to the court at the first court hearing a letter stating that ASIC intends to issue a no-objection statement at the second court hearing (described below).

-Pursuant to the orders made by the court at the first court hearing, Biota will convene a meeting of Biota stockholders to vote on a resolution to approve the Transaction.
+Pursuant to the orders expected to be made by the court at the first court hearing, Biota will convene a meeting of Biota stockholders to vote on a resolution to approve the Transaction.
 The Transaction requires the approval of a majority in number of Biota stockholders that are present and voting in person or by proxy at the meeting, as well as at least 75% of the votes cast on the resolution in person or by proxy by Biota stockholders at the meeting.
-The Biota stockholders meeting is expected to occur on or about [], 2012.
+The Biota stockholders meeting is expected to occur on or about September 25, 2012.

 If the Transaction is approved at the Biota stockholders meeting and all other conditions to the Transaction are satisfied, Biota will seek to obtain court approval of the Transaction at the second court hearing (the "second court hearing").
-The second court hearing is expected to occur on or about [], 2012.
+The second court hearing is expected to occur on or about September 28, 2012.
 If the court approves the Transaction, a copy of the court order will be filed with ASIC and the Transaction will become binding on all applicable classes of Biota stockholders, including those who voted against the Transaction (the "effective date of the scheme of arrangement").

 Trading in ordinary shares of Biota on the ASX will be suspended from the close of trading on the effective date of the scheme of arrangement, which is anticipated to be shortly after the date of court approval.
-A record date (which will be the fifth business day following the effective date of the arrangement) will be set to determine the Biota stockholders entitled to receive shares of Nabi common stock as consideration in the Transaction.
+A record date (which will be the fifth business day following the effective date of the arrangement) will be set to determine the Biota stockholders entitled to receive shares of Nabi common stock as consideration in the

+Transaction.
 The Transaction consideration will be provided to Biota stockholders three business days after such record date and the Transaction will be deemed to have been completed or implemented on that date (the "implementation date").